kajamiko/cookbook/README.md

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-Deployment
+## Deployment

-When deploying my application to Heroku, I have found that there is a cross import in my project, however it used to work in development.
+When deploying my application to Heroku, I have found that there is a cross import in my project.
+It used to work in development with no warnings.
 This is why I rearranged some parts of my code.
-I had to move some of the functions form 'basic.py' file to 'views.py' to make it work on Heroku.
-This does not actually affect the project's functionality.
+Some of  the functions form 'basic.py' file to 'views.py' has been moved to make it work on Heroku.
+This does not actually affect the project's functionality, because not even a single line of code has been changed to achieve it.
 Therefore, I changed it only in 'master' branch.
 There is a separate 'test' branch, where things are left as they used to be before deployment.

 For deployment, I had also changed some project's settings.
-Configuration variables used to be hard coded in a separate file out of the repository, so I changed it to use environmental variables, to make it work with Heroku.
+Configuration variables were hard coded in a separate file out of the repository, so I changed it to use environmental variables, to make it work with Heroku.
 Variables set in Heroku Config are: 'SECRET KEY', 'IP', 'PORT' and 'MONGO_URI'.

 ### How to run code locally for tests

 ##### Project's 'test' branch is configured specifically for tests.
+This includes:

+- it's enough to set variables into file (see instruction below) to run the code.
+Master branch version is importing them form environment.
-It contains exported database with minimum records to run project properly.
+- exported database with minimum records to run project properly
+- functions are printing success or fail messages into console.
+Master branch version doesn't have that functionality.

 To run it:

 1. Download repository's [test branch](https://github.com/kajamiko/cookbook/archive/test.zip).
 2. Install dependencies listed in requirements.txt.
 3. Import database from db/cookbook_proto to either local mongodb instance, or mlab online instance, using mogorestore.
-4.

-Different values for environment variables (Heroku Config Vars)?
-Different configuration files?
-Separate git branch?
-In addition, if it is not obvious, you should also describe how to run your code locally.

-##Credits

-###Content
+4. In app.py file, there is `from secret import secret_key, db_uri` line.
+These two values are then loaded as configuration values.
+    Create your won 'secret.py' file with values named above and the app is ready for testing.

+## Credits

+### Content

-All the recipes and images picturing them has been copied from [Allrecipes](http://allrecipes.co.uk/).
+All the recipes and images picturing them have been copied from [Allrecipes](http://allrecipes.co.uk/).

-Media
+### Media
-The photos used in this site were obtained from ...
+The photos used in this site were obtained from [Allrecipes](http://allrecipes.co.uk/) and in some cases, from [Pixabay.com](https://pixabay.com/).

 ## Acknowledgements